 Check Out: Blogging 101 for Healthcare Providers

-The final thing you can do as a provider to address self-diagnosis is to encourage patients to discuss their research with you during the exam.
+The final thing you can do as a provider to address self diagnosis is to encourage patients to discuss their research with you during the exam.
 This is your opportunity to provide compassionate care for what a patient thinks they are going through, and educate them through their uncertainty and anxiety.
-Doing so gives you the opportunity to politely counter any research a patient has done that might be misleading, inaccurate, or comes from a questionable source.
+Doing so gives you the opportunity to politely counter any diagnostic a patient has done that might be misleading, inaccurate, or comes from a questionable source.

-Long-term, having these sorts of open and honest conversations will only foster more trust from self-diagnosing patients, allowing them to rely more on your medical expertise and advice.
+Long-term, having these sorts of open and honest conversations will only foster more trust from self diagnosed patients, allowing them to rely more on your medical expertise and advice.

 Dealing with patients who self-diagnose requires a shift in mindset.
 By embracing patients taking an active role in their care and creating strategies around communication, education, and patient marketing, practices can set themselves up for success regardless of what information a patient brings inside the exam room.